We may earn a commission if you make a purchase through the links on our website.

 6. Netcat

-The last tool we will discuss is Netcat.
-Netcat is an old tool (dates back to 1995!) and is popularly called the “swiss army knife” utility of a network/security engineer.
+The last tool we will discuss is Netcat, which is an old tool (dating back to 1995!), and is popularly called the “Swiss army knife” utility of a network/security engineer.
 The main purpose of Netcat is to “read and write data across network connections”; however, it also has an inbuilt port scanner.
 Even though the port scanning feature is not anything fancy, it gets the job done.

 Key Features: